You’re not alone if you have questions about your blood pressure.

-It’s important to note that no other grape seed extract can make these claims, as the MegaNatural®-BP in my Blood Pressure Support has its own unique structure and composition!
+It’s important to note that no other grape seed extract can make these claims without clinical studies, as the MegaNatural®-BP in my Blood Pressure Support has its own unique structure and composition!

 In fact, additional research shows that ordinary grape seed extract doesn’t have the same effect!